"Proper" Shift Rules for Derivatives of Perturbed-Parametric Quantum Evolutions: Technical overview

 \subsubsection{Other optimal feasible PSRs}

-The question will arise (in Section~\ref{sec:discussion}) whether we can replace~$\phi_K$ as defined in~\eqref{eq:intro:general-shift-rule} by another optimal feasible PSR --- maybe one whose support is more concentrated near~$0$.
+In Section~\ref{sec:discussion}, the question will arise whether we can replace~$\phi_K$ as defined in~\eqref{eq:intro:general-shift-rule} by another optimal feasible PSR --- maybe one whose support is more concentrated near~$0$.
 Here we note the following consequence of (the proof of) Theorem~\ref{thm:overview:opt} together with Prop.~\ref{prop:overview:weak-duality}.

 \begin{corollary} Fix $K>0$.
 If~$\phi$ is a PSR feasible for $\Fun_K$, then~$\phi$ has smallest norm (i.e., is optimal) if, and only if, $\phi = -\phi^{0} + \phi^1$ where for $i=0,1$, $\phi^i$ is the restriction of~$\abs{\phi}$ to the set